turbot/steampipe-plugin-scaleway/docs/tables/scaleway_billing_consumption.md

 # Table: scaleway_billing_consumtion - Query Scaleway Billing comsumption using SQL

-A Scaleway Billing Consumption track the costs of various scaleway products such as object_storage, storage, serverless, ect.
+Scaleway Billing Consumption tracks the costs of various scaleway products such as object_storage, storage, serverless, etc.

 This table requires an Organization ID to be configured in the scaleway.spc file.